Rose B. Simpson

-Rose B. Simpson (born 1983) is a Tewa of Khaʼpʼoe Ówîngeh (Santa Clara Pueblo) mixed-media artist and sculptor who works in ceramic, metal, fashion, painting, music, performance, and installation.
+Rose B. Simpson (born 1983) of Tewa of Khaʼpʼoe Ówîngeh (Santa Clara Pueblo) and Euro-American ancestry is a mixed-media artist and sculptor who works in ceramic, metal, fashion, painting, music, performance, and installation.
 Simpson is the daughter of renowned Santa Clara Pueblo artist Roxanne Swentzell.
 She lives in Santa Clara Pueblo, New Mexico.
 Her work has been exhibited at SITE Santa Fe (2008, 2015); the Heard Museum (2009, 2010); the Museum of Contemporary Native Art, Santa Fe (2010); the National Museum of the American Indian, Smithsonian (2008); the Denver Art Museum; Pomona College Museum of Art (2016); Ford Foundation Gallery (2019); The Wheelwright Museum of the American Indian (2017); the Minneapolis Institute of Art (2019); the Savannah College of Art and Design (2020); the Nevada Museum of Art (2021); Whitney Museum of American Art (2023, 2024), and the Norton Museum of Art (2024).

+Early life

+Growing up in Santa Clara Pueblo Rose B. Simpson was surrounded by creativity, as where she grew up was known for black/red ware pottery.
+Clay work is well practiced within her ancestral matrilineal lineage, with her late grandmother teaching pottery to all ten of her children.
+Simpson’s grandmother, Rina Swentzell, was an architect and potter.
+Her mother, Roxanne Swentzell, is a ceramic sculptor as well as an educator.
+When she was younger Simpson’s mother pulled her and her brother, Porter Swentzell, out of tribal day school to be homeschooled.
+Education rooted in relationship to land and community informed both of their life paths.
+Rose went on to pursue her creative practice at University, and her brother became an educator in Indigenous history.

+Throughout her academic pursuits one of the experiences she cites as a pivotal point in her creative journey was school trip to Japan in 2010.
+It was on this trip where she learned about Japanese aesthetic tradition where art and craft are intertwined.

 Education

 Simpson studied art at the University of New Mexico and the Institute of American Indian Arts, in Santa Fe, where she received her BFA degree in 2007.
 She went on to receive an MFA degree in ceramics from the Rhode Island School of Design in 2011; and another MFA degree in creative non-fiction from the Institute of American Indian Arts in 2018.
 She is also a graduate of the now defunct automotive science program at Northern New Mexico College in Española, New Mexico.